 You have waited 63 Market Days for the position to realize the forecasted gain, and will no longer WASTE TIME waiting for results.
 You might be at some small gain value or perhaps a loss, but you preserve the VALUE of YOUR capital's TIME.

 Q: The list isn't easy to work with as an image; can I get something more user-friendly?

-We are working on providing the list as a .CSV, and when that is ready, it will also have the tickers as a list you can paste into the Mapping Tools.
+We will provide the list as a .CSV on request as a reward to loyalty when customers have bought at least 10 Lists; it will also have the tickers as a list you can paste into the Mapping Tools.